 Severe bladder dysfunction caused by kidney stones, trauma, or complications with previous surgery can lead to urine accumulating in the kidneys.
 Flank pain and other painful symptoms often follow.
-Dr. Alex Lesani in Las Vegas, Nevada provides urinary tract reconstruction procedures with robotic technology to repair impediments in the ureter, the tube that transports urine from the kidneys to the bladder.
-If you’re suffering from bladder dysfunction, call or schedule an appointment online today and find out more about how you can benefit from robotic surgery.
+Dr. Alex Lesani, the most experienced robotic surgeon for urological conditions in Southern Nevada, provides urinary tract reconstruction procedures with robotic technology to repair impediments in the ureter, the tube that transports urine from the kidneys to the bladder.
+If you’re suffering from bladder dysfunction, don’t settle for less than the best surgical care.
+Call or schedule an appointment online today and find out more about how you can benefit from robotic surgery.

 Urinary tract reconstruction treatment refers to a surgical procedure that Dr. Lesani performs with laparoscopic or robotic surgical techniques to repair bladder dysfunction.
 The urethra is the tube that runs from the base of the bladder to the vagina in women and to the penis in men.
 It transports urine and sperm in men and urine in women.
 Urinary tract reconstruction treatment addresses ureter narrowing or scarring.